 - Consent - Select the level of Consent.
 Select any Consent Exclusions.
 Link any relevant Documents.

 - Administration Details - Select the Region.
-Enter the NDIS Number.
+Enter the LGA.
 Add the Client Start Date.

 - Administration Details - Enter details for LAC, NDIS Planner, Local NDIS Office, HACC, Closed Files.